newrelic-experimental/newrelic-databricks-integration/README.md

 Databricks Initialization Scripts are shell scripts that run when a cluster is starting.
 They are useful for setting up custom configurations or third-party integrations such as setting up monitoring agents.
 Here is how you add an init script to Databricks.

-Based on the cloud Databricks is hosted on, you will be able to run the APM agent and Infra agent accordingly.
+Based on the cloud Databricks is hosted on, you will be able to run the APM agent.

 ### Install New Relic APM on Databricks

-1. **Add script to Databricks:** Create new file in workspace same as /init-scripts/nr-agent-installation.sh.
+1. **Add script to Databricks:** Create new file in workspace as nr-agent-installation.sh and add the below script to it.
    ```bash
    #!/bin/bash